-People who want to control their blood sugar with natural products have quite a few to choose from.
-Keep in mind, though, that herbs and spices that can lower blood sugar might well interact with prescription drugs used to treat type 2 diabetes.
-Anyone taking such a supplement needs to monitor blood sugar closely.
+Many people want to control their blood sugar with natural products.
+Fortunately, they have quite a few to choose from.
+However, herbs and spices that can lower blood sugar might interact with prescription drugs used to treat type 2 diabetes.
+Anyone taking a supplement such as aloe vera gel or chromium must monitor blood sugar closely.

 This reader made an interesting and unexpected discovery: